Assessment

 Direct Payment budgets are hard-won and everyone I know would gladly give up the money for care in exchange for not actually needing it in the first place.

-This struggle is what inspired me to start this blog as I know I’m not the only one.
-I’ve been fighting for my independence for the last ten years and the fight is wearing thin and taking its toll!
+This struggle is what inspired me to start inclusivelivingconcepts as I know I’m not the only one.
+I’ve been fighting for my independence for the last ten years, and the fight is wearing thin and taking its toll!

 Independence

-Being independent means being able to live without the assistance of my parents.
+Independence to me means being able to live without the assistance of my parents.
 The dream of being able to do everything without outside help is not realistic or feasible.
 My plan was to get around the need for care assistants by installing ceiling track hoists all over my flat and hoisting myself everywhere.
-A good plan, in theory, brought on by my determination to have choice and control.
+A good plan, in theory, brought on by my determination to have choice and flexibility in my life.
 In my determination, I pushed myself too far.

 Pushing my limits

-I have permanently hurt my back and my neck struggling as I did but I’m glad I tried.
-Without trying I would never have discovered my limits, even if those limits have been increased by my actions.
-I’m not advocating that people push themselves to the limit but for me, at the time, it was the right choice.
+By pushing my limits I have permanently hurt my back and my neck, struggling as I did but I’m glad I tried.
+Without trying, I would never have discovered my limits, even if those limits had been increased by my actions.
+I’m not advocating that people push themselves to the limit, but for me, at the time, it was the right choice.

 Exhausted without the correct support!

-Without the correct support, I was exhausted by the time I was out of bed in the morning and even if I had the energy to go out I could only leave my flat for a couple of hours as my toilet was the only one I could use without help.
+While living alone, I was exhausted by the time I was out of bed in the morning!
+Even if I had the energy to go out, I could only leave my flat for a couple of hours as my toilet was the only one I could use without help.
 By the time I moved back in with my parents, fourteen months later, I could barely sit up in my wheelchair and had to undergo over six months of physiotherapy to get me somewhere close to my normal functionality.

 Lazy not disabled